 - It has the SMA badge which probably means it will last.

-- The new SMA sunny boy is going to be really competitively priced.
+- The new SMA sunny boy is going to be competitively priced.
 I don’t know this for sure, but it’s going to have to be when you see what it’s lacking.
-If it is competitively priced, it’s may be a good choice for systems that do not require complex stringing, load shifting, or consumption monitoring.
-A small number of our solar designs would be suited to such a basic set up.
+If it is competitively priced, it may be a good choice for systems that do not require complex stringing, load shifting, or consumption monitoring.
+A small number of our solar designs would be suited to such a basic set-up.

 Con’s of the new SMA Sunnyboy

 - The new SMA does not have a useful integrated DC Isolator.
 With the Fronius Snap inverter range, we do not have to install a third-party DC isolator.
-Integrated DC isolators not only looks neater, they reduce cost in materials and labor, and it reduced the number of potential failure points in your system.
+Integrated DC isolators not only look neater, but they also reduce costs in materials and labour, and they reduced the number of potential failure points in your system.

 - The SMA restrictive Voltage and current restrictions.
 While spec sheets are not yet published for the new 5kW SMA inverter, I was met with confusion when I asked SMA’s representative if they were going to increase their voltage and current parameters.
 He asked me what was wrong with the parameters.
 In short, they are restrictive for design purposes.
 I hope the new 5kW inverter will have a lower start-up voltage and a higher maximum current, but I won’t be holding my breath.

-- The little 1.5kW and 2.5kW inverter would primarily be used to replace old existing small inverters.
-However, it is transformerless, which renders it useless as a replacement on a transformer based inverter.
-AS3000’s requires us to use “like for like” when replacing appliances, which with inverters, means using the same typology according to the CER.
+- The little 1.5kW and 2.5kW inverters would primarily be used to replace old existing small inverters.
+However, it is transformerless, which renders it useless as a replacement for a transformer-based inverter.
+AS3000 requires us to use “like for like” when replacing appliances, which with inverters, means using the same typology according to the CER.
 (New state regulator guidelines will soon enforce this interpretation).

 “PV systems allow you to become more independent from rising electricity costs and to move away from conventional energy carriers.
 Therefore, count on the sustainable and decentralized energy supply of the future.
 Without sacrificing comfort or convenience.
 The intelligent solutions from SMA make energy consumption affordable, manageable and reliable.”

-I really am disappointed SMA.
-You were supposed to bring a game changer.
+I am disappointed SMA.
+You were supposed to bring a game-changer.